diamondap/clj-vtd-xml/README.md

 To avoid this exception:

-> com.ximpleware.XPathParseException: No URL found for prefix:xyz
+&gt; com.ximpleware.XPathParseException: No URL found for prefix:xyz

 Be sure to create the initial navigator object with namespace support (that is, with the last param set to true), and to pass in the namespace hash as the